President: Omar Bashir

 He formed an alliance with Hassan al-Turabi, the leader of the National lslamic Front, who became the regime's ideologue and is thought to be behind the introduction of Islamic Sharia law in the north in 1991.
 In 1993 Mr Bashir dissolved the Revolutionary Command for National Salvation, concentrating power in his own hands.

 Mr Bashir was elected president in 1996.
 A new constitution was drawn up and some opposition activity was permitted.

 But in late 1999 Mr Bashir dissolved parliament and declared a state of emergency after Mr Turabi tried to give parliament the power to remove the president and to reinstate the post of prime minister.

 President Bashir won re-election in 2000.
-Supporters of the National Congress Party filled the parliament.
+Supporters of his National Congress Party (NCP) filled parliament.
 The opposition boycotted the poll, accusing Mr Bashir of vote-rigging.

 In April 2010 he won Sudan's first multi-party elections in 24 years.
 International observers criticised the election as falling short of international standards.
 Many opposition parties withdrew from the race, alleging widespread vote rigging and intimidation.

 Simmering popular discontent over austerity measures - imposed in response to the fall in oil revenues after South Sudan became independent in 2011 - prompted a challenge to Mr Bashir's hold on power in 2013, when more than 30 dissident NCP members broke away and formed a new party, in what was seen as the most serious split in the leadership since Mr Bashir fell out with Hassan al-Turabi in 1999.